eth0izzle/cracke-dit/README.md

 ## Usage
 ### 1. Extracting the database
-The first step in your password cracking adventure is to extract a copy of the Active Directory database, ntds.dit, which contains the password hashes:
+The first step in your password cracking adventure is to extract a copy of the Active Directory database, ntds.dit, which contains the password hashes.
+I like to involve and get as much buy-in as possible from the Admins so I will ask them very nicely to extract the files for me.
+However if you have domain credentials you can do it yourself:

 1. On a Domain Controller open up an elevated command prompt.
 2. Run `ntdsutil "ac i ntds" "ifm" "create full c:\temp" q q`.
 3. **Securely** extract `c:\temp\Active Directory\ntds.dit` and `c:\temp\registry\SYSTEM` to your system with cracke-dit.

+Or remotely via metasploit.
+Run the module `auxiliary/admin/smb/psexec_ntdsgrab` and fill in the required options.
+This requires SMB access via the C$ share.

 (if you just want to have a play, you can use the sample files in `./samples`)